emic/fmpress-forms/readme.txt

 = 1.2.0 =
 (In development)

+* Add support for executing a FileMaker script
 * Fix saving an encrypted password when the value of FMPRESS_CONNECT_ENCRYPT_KEY or FMPRESS_CONNECT_ENCRYPT_IV is invalid

 = 1.1.0 =